LET CHRIST LIVE IN YOU

-Paul was fully convinced that his old self who had a sinful and selfish nature was put to death on the cross with Christ so that he might no longer be enslaved to sin (Rom.
+Paul was fully convinced that his old self, who had a sinful and selfish nature, was put to death on the cross with Christ so that he might no longer be enslaved to sin (Rom.
 6:6).
-Being crucified with Christ, Paul became dead to sin and thus free from the bondage of sin (Rom.
+Being crucified with Christ, Paul saw himself as being dead to sin and thus free from the bondage of sin (Rom.
 6:7, 11).

-You cannot live a triumphant and fulfilled life like Paul if you don’t know, acknowledge, believe, internalize and walk in the spiritual truth that your sinful life and selfish nature has been crucified, terminated, or put to death with Christ on the cross.
+You cannot live a triumphant and fulfilled life like Paul if you don’t know, acknowledge, believe, internalize, and walk in the spiritual truth that your sinful life and selfish nature have been crucified, terminated, or put to death with Christ on the cross.

-Paul knew this truth and he wants you to know this truth, too.
+Paul knew this truth, and he wants you to see this truth, too.

 Second, Paul also saw his new self resurrected with Christ: